Home Images Articles Mods Links

 There are plenty of good articles on the net about changing brake pads, and it's a really easy job, but I thought I'd mention my experience to encourage those who are unsure whether or not to try it for themselves, and so I have a good reference to remind me what to do next time I have to do it myself!
 It's scary to start alone on a job on a safety-critical component, but this really is a simple thing to do, and there's not a lot that can go wrong.

 I decided to fit EBC Green Stuff pads which seem to be generally well liked on MX5s, supposedly better (if slightly quicker wearing) than the stock pads, and a bit cheaper.
 At main dealer prices, I saved £52 by fitting the pads for myself, and although the job took about an hour and a half in total the first time, I can now do both front wheels in about 40 minutes.
-Oh, and unlike my Mazda dealer, I won't forget to put all the springs in!!!
+Oh, and unlike my Mazda dealer, I won't forget to put all the springs in!

 Things you will need: